rrcomtech/hpi-ii-project-2022/README.md

 # --path : The path to an empty, already existing csv file including the filename.
 #          If not given, no csv output will be produced.
 ```

-The crawler automatically produces results using a pre-defined protobuf schema.
+The crawler automatically produces results using a [protobuf schema](./proto/bakdata/bafin/v1/bafin.proto).

 # Initial Repository Readme
 This repository provides a code base for the information integration lecture in the summer semester of 2022.
 Below you